 and

-The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the affected AP and not to the TBTT and BI of the reporting AP.
+The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and (#10416) Beacon Interval indicated in the corresponding element(s) of the affected AP and not to the TBTT and (#10416) Beacon Interval of the reporting AP.

 NOTE—The affected AP can correspond to a transmitted BSSID in a multiple BSSID set or an AP with dot11MultiBSSIDImplemented equal to false.
 The case where the affected AP corresponds to nontransmitted BSSID in a multiple BSSID set is covered in the next paragraph.

+(#10647)NOTE - The Switch Time field in the Max Channel Switch Time element is not tied to a TBTT on the affected link.
+Instead, it provides an estimated time when the first Beacon frame will be transmitted on the affected link after the channel switch has occurred.

+(#11967, #12939)NOTE – For the Beacon and Probe Response frames all five elements are applicable.
+For the (Extended) Channel Switch Announcement frame, the applicable elements include the Channel Switch Announcement, Extended Channel Switch Announcement, and Max Channel Switch Time elements.

-If an AP corresponding to the transmitted BSSID in a multiple BSSID set includes any of the following elements in the nontransmitted BSSID profile corresponding to an affected AP in the Multiple BSSID element in the Beacon frame or Probe Response frame it transmits, or if any of these elements is inherited for the affected AP in these frames:
+If an AP corresponding to the transmitted BSSID in a multiple BSSID set includes any of the following elements (#13372, #10648) in the Beacon frame or Probe Response frame it transmitsso that any of these elements is inherited for the affected AP in these frames:

 Channel Switch Announcement element